Harsh874440/delta-demo/README.md

 # delta-demo
-It is a basic demo for git and github
+It is a basic demo for git and github.